 This blog post discusses how to “teach” the NAO robot to draw shapes that it “sees” using NAOqi, Python and OpenCV.
 By the end of this blog post, you should have a better understanding of Canny Edge Detection and using Pixel Position interpolation to map a virual space to Forward Kinematics.

-I just graduated with a Computer Science degree and wanted to share my Robotics class project that I’m proud of completing with my classmate, Tommy Lin.
+I just graduated with a Computer Science degree and wanted to share my Robotics class project that I’m proud of working on.
 Movies like Iron Man and Terminator 2 have inspired me to learn more about Computer Vision and Robotics.
 So, for my last semester of college, I was pretty excited to enroll in the Robotics course taught by Dr. Yu Sun.

 Dr. Sun had some very expensive robots including a programmable industrial “arm”, the NAO Robot and some homegrown robots.
 Roughly 70% of Dr. Sun’s Robotic course grade came from a semester long group project.
 Tommy Lin, my classmate, and I decided to team up on the course project.
 Tommy and I decided that we could learn and implement some Computer Vision and Robotics concepts together using the NAO Robot.
 For our project, we decided to write software to teach the NAO robot to draw shapes it “sees” using NAO SDK, Python and OpenCV.

-In order to program the NAO robot to draw shapes that it sees, some design pieces of this project had to be understood and implemented before we could start our project.
+In order to program the NAO robot to draw basic shapes (seen through the camera sensor), some important design decisions needed to be examined at the beginning of this project.
 With the help of our course Teacher’s Assistant, Caitrin Eaton, we decided these design pieces needed to include:

 - Setting up a workspace for the NAO robot to physcially work within.